Barkston: Community

 The ecclesiastical parish of Barkston belongs to the Barkston and Hough group in the Deanery of Loveden and Diocese of Lincoln.
 The incumbent since 2013 is Rev. Stuart Hadley.

 The parish church is dedicated to Saint Nicholas of Myra, a philanthropist bishop from whom the legends and customs of Santa Claus derive.
 It includes a Norman window, a 14th-century spire and 15th-century porch.

 The Methodist Chapel in West Street was built as a Wesleyan Methodist chapel in 1832.
 It closed in 2002, but the congregation continued to meet in the village hall as part of the Grantham and Vale of Belvoir Circuit until 2013.

 The village pub is The Stag in Church Street, which also serves "locally sourced" food.
 A mobile library calls once a month, a mobile fish and chip van every Thursday, and a mobile greengrocer every Friday.
 There is a petrol station with a shop on the main road.
 Adjacent to it is a hand car wash and a mechanic's garage.
+The village has a primary school, catering for pupils aged 5-11 and is adjacent to the church.
+The school serves children from Barkston, Syston, Grantham and surrounding villages.

 Barkston has Girl Guide and Brownie troops, and a mother-and-toddler group.
 A produce show is held every summer.
 The village has a cricket club, an indoor bowls team, and an association football team.
 The latter plays in the Grantham and District League Premier Division since finishing third in the 2007–2008 season in Division One.